TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Index.rst

 Rendering the :file:`Documentation` folder locally with Docker
 ==============================================================

-You can render the documentation of an official TYPO3 manual or a third party manual with the following steps:
+You can render the documentation of an official TYPO3 manual or a third-party manual with the following steps:

 #.
 Clone the repository containing the documentation.